dnesting/dnesting/resume.md

 ## Qualifications

-- Can lead teams of engineers
+- Can lead teams
+- Good familiarity with CIO organizations in the federal government, procurement, and relevant law
-- Can design, build, and support large-scale systems that are available, scalable, and secure against common threats.
+- Can design, build, and support large-scale systems that are available, scalable, and secure against common threats
 - Can understand and troubleshoot complex information systems (Google, healthcare.gov), at all layers of the stack
 - Can write efficient and readable code (Go and Python are my go-tos, but also C++, Java, bash)

 ## Experience

+### US Office of Personnel Management

+**Deputy CIO** from 2019-present:

+- Stabilization of high-value assets.
+Led a mainframe modernization activity to improve OPM's disaster preparedness and manage risk associated with multiple single points of failure.
+- COVID-19 response.
+Introduced the agency to modern collaboration tools, such as Zoom and Slack, to prepare the agency for extended majority-telework.
+- Served as technology partner to the OPM CIO, focused on investigating the technology landscape at the agency and advising the CIO organization on risk, modern practices, and engineering
+- Led a mainframe modernization effort to improve OPM's disaster preparedness and manage risk associated with multiple single points of failure
+- Led a deep dive into call center issues resulting in disasterous customer experience, ultimately resulting in the formation of a cross-disciplinary team of 40 people all working on a cross-section of the problem from a process, self-help, and technology platform perspective.
+Built a fully-functional, call-accepting reproduction of the call center using cloud tools in about 3 hours to disprove the belief that this was a multi-year level of effort.
+- One time I had to build a Prometheus-based monitoring system from scratch in order to effectively troubleshoot a problem for which we had no visibility.
+- One time I had to reverse engineer the agency's correspondence tracking system because it finally died and nobody knew how it worked and we needed the records out of it.
+- Generally advise on cybersecurity

 ### US Digital Service

-**Director of Engineering** from 2017-present:
+**Director of Engineering** from 2017-2019:

 - Mentored a community of ~50 engineers spread across several agencies
 - Supervised work assignments for 25